 Consumer Rights (Payment Surcharges) Regulations 2012

 Businesses may not charge consumers additional fees to use particular credit or debit cards if those fees exceed the additional cost borne by the business.
 For example, when it costs an airline 20p to process a single debit card payment covering multiple flight segments for multiple passengers, the airline cannot make a surcharge of £6 per flight segment per passenger.

 UK credit card companies cannot force retailers to charge consumers the same for credit card purchases as for cash purchases.

 70(1) of the Payment Services Regulations 2009

 Outgoing bank transfers must reach the payee's account by the next business day after the instructed valid payment date.

 73(1)&(2) of the Payment Services Regulations 2009

 Incoming bank transfers must be immediately credited to your bank account or credit card account upon receipt by your bank or card issuer.
-Your bank or card issuer cannot, for example, post-date the transaction until the next day or wait until the next day to make the funds available to you.
+Your bank or card issuer cannot, for example, post-date the transaction until the next day or wait until the next day to make the funds or increased credit limit available to you.

 Cross-Border Payments in Euro Regulations 2003

 For making or receiving electronic payments in euro to or from other European countries, a bank located anywhere in the EU must charge the same as it does for making or receiving payments in euro within the same country.
 In other words, international payments in euro must cost the same as domestic payments in euro.